bartoszlenar/Validot/docs/DOCUMENTATION.md

   - Good to read; [Specification](#specification) - also tries to describe what is a scope.
   - All scope commands (except for [Rule](#rule) and [RuleTemplate](#ruletemplate)) validate the value by executing a specification (which is a scope).
   - [Rule](#rule) and [RuleTemplate](#ruletemplate) are slightly different.
 They contain the most atomic part of validation logic - a predicate.
 They are still [scope commands](#scope-commands), because:
-    - They determines if the value is valid or not.
+    - They determine if the value is valid or not.
 The only difference is that they execute the logic directly instead of wrapped within another scope.
     - They produce [error output](#error-output) in case of validation error.

 ---